jakeberv/avian_molecular_shifts/BMR/README.md

 * These zip files contain the bayou output files for analyses (repeated three times) of an 'unconstrained' global shift search

+**convergence_diagnostics.pdf**

+* This PDF contains plots of Gelman and Rubin's convergence diagnostic (Gelman and Rubin 1992) for key parameters generated in our BAYOU analysis.
+Convergence is diagnosed when parallel MCMC chains have ‘forgotten’ their initial values, and the output from all chains is indistinguishable.
+Our plots show convergence for key parameters as the chain length increases.

 **saved_objects**

 * This directory contains the mcmc chain data generated in the